candogan96/Protelis-CD.github.io/_posts/2018-07-31-writing-a-backend.md

 * `void shareState(Map<CodePath,Object> toSend)`
   * You are in charge of finding a way to send your neighbors the `toSend` payload...
 * `Map<DeviceUID,Map<CodePath,Object>> getNeighborState()`
-  * ...and of presenting the payloads sent to others to the current device.
+  * ...and of presenting the payloads sent from others to the current device.

 #### Run